-The Bailey Power Plant core and shell upfit transforms the iconic structure that once powered R.J.
-Reynolds’ downtown factory operations into a mixed-use landmark in Winston-Salem’s Innovation Quarter.
-With two additional floor plates and a rooftop expansion, the renovated building totals 111,500 SF of office, retail, and entertainment space - a more than 200% gain in leasable square footage.
+With two additional floor plates and a rooftop expansion, the building totals 116,000 SF of office, retail, and entertainment space - a more than 200% gain in leasable square footage.

 USGBC® and the related logo are trademarks